Dhghomon/easy_rust/README.md

 And the second point is true too: `if adds == true` can just be `if adds` (because `adds` = `true`).

 Now we'll start some real refactoring.
 Instead of separate variables, we will create a `Calculator` struct.
 This will have all the variables we used together.
-We will change two names to make it more clear: `result_vec` will become `results`, and `push_string` will become `current_input` (current means "now").
+We will change two names to make it more clear. `result_vec` will become `results`, and `push_string` will become `current_input` (current means "now").
 And so far it only has one method: new.

 ```rust
 // 🚧